gabreek/python-scrcpylauncher/README.md

     * Supports custom icons via drag-and-drop.
     * Save specific `scrcpy` settings for each app.
 * **Winlator Game Launcher:**
-    * Automatically discovers game shortcuts (`.desktop` files) from your Winlator installation (you need export shortcut to frontend in winlator app).
+    * Automatically discovers game shortcuts (`.desktop` files) from your Winlator installation.
+(You need export shortcut to frontend in winlator app)
     * **Automatic Icon Extraction:** Fetches and caches game icons directly from the game's `.exe` file.
     * Supports custom game icons via drag-and-drop.
     * Save specific `scrcpy` settings for each game, perfect for custom resolutions and performance tuning.
 * **Advanced Scrcpy Configuration:** A dedicated tab to tweak all major `scrcpy` settings, including resolution, bitrate, codecs, and more.
 All settings are saved automatically.
+(First release requires you to open the program with the phone to be connected via usb to populate codecs lists)
 * **Custom Window Icons:** The `scrcpy` window will automatically use the game's or app's icon, providing a native look and feel.

 ---